2025 Davis Cup Qualifiers second round

-The 2025 Davis Cup qualifiers second round will be held from 12 to 14 September 2025.
-The seven winners of this round will qualify for the 2025 Davis Cup Finals (also known as the Final 8) while the seven losers will play at the 2026 Davis Cup qualifiers first round.
+The 2025 Davis Cup qualifiers second round was held from 12 to 14 September 2025.
+The seven winners of this round qualified for the 2025 Davis Cup Finals (also known as the Final 8) while the seven losers will play at the 2026 Davis Cup Qualifiers first round.

 Teams

-Fourteen teams will play for seven spots in the Finals, in series decided on a home and away basis.
+Fourteen teams played for seven spots in the Finals, in series decided on a home and away basis.